 ACP Guided Fellowship Program participants are given a personalized Progress Dashboard (only works for active participants).
 This dashboard should be used to keep track of these and other activities over a three-year period, earning points along the way.

 The ACP Credentials Committee will review your activities throughout the program and provide written guidance and recommendations for you to consider in the coming year.
 Your chapter ACP Governor will engage you in College activities and additionally help guide you through this program.
 After three years, and the successful completion of the requirements, you will be advanced to ACP Fellowship through the approval of your ACP Governor.
 All other application materials are waived.

-For questions about enrollment, please contact us at email@example.com.
+For questions about enrollment, view this webinar or contact us at email@example.com.